FlorianLeChat/Source-Web-Console/SETUP.md

 - Generate a base64 hash using `openssl rand -base64 32` (requires [OpenSSL](https://openssl-library.org/source/)) ;
 - Set `APP_SECRET` [environment variable](https://github.com/FlorianLeChat/Source-Web-Console/blob/master/.env) with value generated in the previous step ;
 - *(Optional)* Run `php bin/console doctrine:database:create --no-interaction --if-not-exists` to create a database ;
-- Run `php doctrine:schema:update --complete --force` to create tables in the database ;
+- Run `php doctrine:schema:update --force` to create tables in the database ;
 - Start local Symfony server with `symfony server:start` ;
 - In a second terminal, run `npm run watch` to start automatic compilation of *TypeScript* and *SASS* files ;
 - In a third terminal, run `php bin/console app:udp-server 127.0.0.1:8443` to log event data from remote servers (**firewall and/or router must be properly configured**) ;